Citizenship

-How many citizenships can you hold: two, three, or more?
+How many passports can you hold: two, three, or more?

 Is it possible to obtain multiple citizenships?
-The answer is yes!
-You may be a citizen of two countries or even hold more than two citizenships.
+The answer is yes.
+A person can be a citizen of two or even more countries.

 Vladlena Baranova